Pressure Vessel Head Welding Cell

 Impact to the Customer

-This system eliminated crane operation, addressed a number of ergonomic issues for the welders, solved a number of safety concerns, and increased the throughput by 40% as opposed to manually hoisting the large cylinders using a crane.
+The final system MWES integrated eliminated an unwieldy crane operation, addressed several ergonomic issues for the welders, solved all the safety concerns, and increased the pressure vessel manufacturing throughput by 40%.

-Midwest Engineered Systems has a wide range of experience in building robot weld systems.
-If you’re looking to improve your welding throughput, we have the knowledge and experience to make the project a success.
+Midwest Engineered Systems has a wide range of experience with integrating robot weld systems.
+If you’re looking to improve your welding and manufacturing throughput, we have the knowledge and experience to make the project a success.

 Contact us to learn how Midwest Engineered Systems can automate even your most complex and challenging operations today!